 Take a look at your belt(s) with the vehicle turned off.
 Check the rubber for any cracking, especially at areas where the belt turns over a pulley.
 Also check the edges of the belt for any torn strands.
 If you see any evidence of this wear, it is highly recommended that you replace the belt.
 Belt replacement is normally a quick process, so you don’t need to set aside a full weekend for the job.

-Rubber engine hoses can present issues when cold weather comes around.
-These hoses include: radiator hoses, crankcase ventilation (CCV) hoses, intercooler hoses, power steering hoses, and transmission cooler hoses.
-A blown coolant hose can cause serious engine overheating if not immediately identified.
-This can result in a compromised or blown head gasket, or even internal engine damage.
+Rubber engine hoses and boots can present issues when cold weather comes around.
+These components include: radiator hoses, crankcase ventilation (CCV) hoses, intercooler hoses, intercooler pipe boots, power steering hoses, and transmission cooler hoses.
+A blown coolant hose can cause serious engine damage by way of a blown head gasket, if not immediately repaired, and leaking intercooler pipe boots turn your powerful turbo-diesel into a naturally-aspirated dog.
+Neither is something you want to be dealing with in the dead of winter.

-Working on components that carry fluids can be an absolute nightmare in cold weather, so be sure to look over these hoses before they become a problem.
-Check all lines for cracking in the rubber.
-Check to see if the texture of the hose is soft and flexible; the hose should be slightly spongy and should return to its original shape after being squeezed.
-Check all hose connections for seeping or leaking, and address these with a new clamp or hose as necessary.
-Some modern systems use plastic quick disconnects that utilize O-rings for sealing the surfaces.
-If a connection is leaking, replace the O-ring or hose with a new component.
-If you have any doubts about a line or hose, it would be wise to replace that component with an OEM equivalent or upgraded part.
+Working on parts that carry fluid can be an absolute nightmare in cold weather, so be sure to look over these components before they become a problem.
+Check all lines for cracking and check to see if the texture of the material is soft and flexible.
+The hose or boot should be slightly spongy and should return to its original shape after being squeezed.
+Check all connections for seeping or leaking, and address these with a new clamp, hose, or boot as necessary.
+Some modern systems use plastic quick disconnects that utilize O-rings for sealing.
+If a connection is leaking, replace the O-ring or the entire part if needed.
+If you have any doubts about a line, hose, or boot, it would be wise to replace that component before it becomes a problem down the road.

-If your radiator hoses look worn and could use replacement, now is a great time to upgrade to a silicone replacement hose.
-Silicone is far more resilient to temperature deviations compared to ethylene propylene diene monomer (EPDM) rubber, and they feature much higher tolerances to pressure and temperature.
+If your radiator hoses or intercooler pipe boots look worn and could use replacement, now is a great time to upgrade to silicone.
+Silicone is far more resilient to temperature deviations compared to rubber, and features much higher tolerances to pressure.
 Mishimoto offers replacement silicone radiator hose kits for a variety of diesel trucks, including Ford, GM, Jeep and Dodge.
-If you want a radiator hose that will last, go with a silicone replacement product, and you will not be disappointed.
+We also offer silicone intercooler pipe boot kits with our DuraCore™ technology for greater resistance to oil and fuel that may be present in the charge air cooling system.
+If you want a radiator hose or intercooler pipe boot that will last, go with a silicone replacement product, and you will not be disappointed.
 As with all Mishimoto products, our silicone coolant hose kits include our signature Lifetime Warranty.

 3. Coolant Care